mpigsley/nebraska-mushrooms/src/cms/content/species/lentinellus-ursinus-8377.md

   - /img/lentinellus-ursinus-8377-7.jpeg
 ---

-The Bear Lentinus is a decomposer that can be found on dead wood in the fall.
+The Bear Lentinellus is a decomposer that can be found on dead wood in the fall.
 Widely distributed across the Northern Hemisphere.

 It is a gilled mushroom without a stem (sessile).
 The gills are saw-toothed and colored whitish to yellowish to pinkish.
 The spore print is white.
 The taste is bitter.